gikdev/vault-bahrami/consultation.en.md

 * Marriage feels financially impossible
 * Fear of not enough money for uni
 * How should I grow my income?
+- I think I've inherited everything related to money from my dad...
+- Scared of being greedy.

 ## BUSINESS & SIDE PROJECTS
 * Wanting a coach but no money